 It’s officially the season for all things pumpkin – from coffee drinks to pies and pastries to autumn home décor.
-Our designers have created many beautiful pumpkin craft projects that you and your family can enjoy throughout the whole fall holiday season.
+Our designers have created many beautiful pumpkin arts and crafts projects that you and your family can enjoy throughout the whole fall holiday season.
 And then next week, we’ll share plenty of ideas for spookier Halloween pumpkins!
+Browse our pumpkin themed crafts below.

 My friend crochets these sweet little flowers which I have been collecting.
 Usually I use them sparingly, one at a time on various project – but I thought my whole collection might look great together as part of a pretty summer wreath.
 Visit my blog for more details.